Weyaaron/nvim-training/Readme.md

 [![License: GPL](https://img.shields.io/badge/License-GPL-brightgreen.svg)](https://opensource.org/license/gpl-3-0/)

-# About the current rewrite
-The repository is currently in an unstable stage, I am doing a rewrite.
-Please be patient, I work irregularly on this.
-In particular, installation currently does not work as intented.

 This code implements a Neovim Plugin for training your muscle memory.

 This plugin fills a gap I have noticed during interaction with vim: